We Are Family Chords | Sister Sledge Guitar Lesson

 The verse melody is built on A minor pentatonic with an added 9th, which is why it doesn’t settle into a single, definitive key.

 Talking about music—or worse, reading about it—is like dancing about architecture.
-The best way to understand this is to play along with the original recording, try all the chord variations, and even experiment with the melody.
-It will all start to make sense.
+The best way to understand this is to play along with the original recording, only by trying all the chord variations, and even experimenting with the melody will all start to make sense.

 Speaking of playing along, the original recording is slightly sharp, so tune your guitar up a few cents—to 448 Hz.
 Using my free guitar tuner, you can adjust the Hz accordingly.

-For my backing track (top of this page) I’ve lowered it by 8Hz so if you’re playing along to this you don’t need to make any adjustments.
+For my backing track (above) I’ve lowered it by 8Hz so if you’re playing along to this, you don’t need to make any adjustments.

 Here’s a chord chart for We Are Family.
 In the extended 8-minute version, we simply stay on the final chorus for longer, occasionally adding the chromatic line played at the end of the third chorus.